 The semiconductor industry — which includes chipmakers, designers, manufacturers and chip-equipment makers — is a standard-bearer for globalization.
 As such, it recently has experienced the same consolidation pressures as many other highly competitive, global industries.
 Mergers and acquisitions have reshaped the industry, highlighted by Avago’s $37 billion megamerger with Broadcom.

 In 2003, for example, there were 25 manufacturers of logic chips.
-Today, the business is dominated by three companies: U.S. giant Intel, South Korea’s Samsung and Taiwan Semiconductor.
+Today, following a wave of M&A activity and some timely exits, the business is dominated by three companies: U.S. giant Intel, South Korea’s Samsung and Taiwan Semiconductor.
 In some parts of the industry, there is only one supplier, such as Dutch chip-equipment maker ASML.
-Used to produce the most advanced chips in the world, ASML’s extreme ultraviolet lithography machines cost upward of $100 million.
+Used to produce the most advanced chips in the world, ASML’s extreme ultraviolet lithography machines cost upwards of $100 million.